BondingHealth/documentation/README.md

 These discussionary group sessions will be pre-scheduled events led by a therapist and mediator to enable group discussion between users around specific child issues.
 Imagine 5 people joining a moderated group audio phone call.

-Please download the [Onboarding design](design/events-postMVP.jpg) for details.
+Please download the [Bonding Community design](design/events-postMVP.jpg) for details.

 ## Technical Structure